Omega-3-acid ethyl esters 90 (includes EPA & DHA)

 Do not leave it in the car.

 Heat and dampness can destroy some medicines.

 Keep it where young children cannot reach it.

 A locked cupboard at least one-and-a-half metres above the ground is good place to

 If your doctor tells you to stop taking Omacor or the capsules have passed their expiry

 date, return any unused medicine to your pharmacist.

 Soft, oblong, transparent gelatin capsules containing pale yellow oil.

-Each Omacor capsule contains 1,000 mg Omega-3-acid ethyl esters 90 including EPA and
+Each Omacor capsule contains about 900 mg Omega-3-acid ethyl esters 90 including:

 Each capsule also contains: